petros05/EchoMind/README.md

 - `index.js`:
   - Express server exposing:
-    - `POST /api/openai/query` – forwards transcript and query to OpenAI Chat Completions.
+    - `POST /api/openai/query` – forwards transcript and query to OpenAI Chat Completions (non‑streaming).
+    - `GET /api/openai/query/stream` – SSE endpoint that streams OpenAI Chat Completions back to the client token‑by‑token.
     - `GET /test` – simple health-check endpoint.
   - Creates an HTTP server and attaches a `WebSocketServer` (from `ws`).
   - For each WebSocket client: